80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent the sound of a sneeze

-Example sentence- Achoo!
+Example in a sentence- Achoo!
 Murphy kept sneezing all day until his grandmother made her special herbal soup for him.

 2. Ahem